pietrofranceschi/LCMSdemo/inst/shiny-examples/retcor/retcor.md

 Some question to orient your discussion ...

 * What is the meaning of the plot?
-* What do the spots in the map represent?
+* What do the black (and blue) lines represent?
-* What is the relation between the matrix and the TIC?
+* What happens if you tweak the parameters?
-* What will happen if you change step size?
-Why?
+* How can one select the optimal settings?
-* Can you pick a reasonable value for the step?
-How can you chose it?
+* Can you propose a strategy to find the best solution?